trustification/source-distributed/README.md

 code and it would be better to allow in-toto-rs to accept the securesystemslib json format and generate the keys from that.

+Tool:
+* generate ephemeral keypair using cosign
+* transform the keys into securesystemslib json format
+* create the in-toto layout
+* create the in-toto steps
+* tar the files
+* verify
 _work in progress_